 12. Track a product launch window

-Capture all conversation in a specific date range with engagement floor:
+Capture all conversation in a specific date range with an engagement floor:

 "product name" since:2026-02-10 until:2026-02-17 lang:en min_faves:5